 As a former New Zealand resident, I often talk about the incredible scenery, the hospitality, and the unique culture.
 If you really get me going, I’ll talk about the wine, the food, the adrenaline-pumping activities, and how to make the most out of your trip.
 Auckland, New Zealand is the largest city in the country and the gateway to Middle Earth.
 It’s also at the apex of a vast region, with plenty to see and do.
-Film fanatics can even access many of the Lord of the Rings famous movie sets, including the Hobbiton hobbit houses, within a drive.
+Film fanatics can even access some of the Lord of the Rings famous movie sets, including the hobbit houses, within a short drive.

 While there are plenty of things to do in Auckland, some of the North Island’s most dramatic landscapes are only a short drive away.
 Several of the below day trip destinations are within the Hauraki Gulf, the body of water between Auckland and the Coromandel Peninsula, and are accessible by ferry.
 Others require a car but are well worth the time and effort.
 Here are some of the best day trips from Auckland, New Zealand.